 Used as a scrub, or poured into the bath for a good soak, salt heals and clears emotional distress (or at least that’s what I believe when I swim in the ocean).
 For the bath, use sea salt, Himalayan pink salt or Epsom salt.
 Epsom is especially great as it contains high amounts of magnesium which helps sore muscles and soothes emotional stress.

 The humble oat is recommended by dermatologists for sensitive, allergy or eczema-prone skin.
 Oats are an excellent moisturiser with skin healing, anti-inflammatory, anti-oxidant benefits.
 Make a face mask, scrub or bath soak with organic, steel-cut oats!

 The universal symbol of love, roses smell amazing, look beautiful and can be used to make facial toners or just sprinkled in the bath for a relaxing soak.
 To make toner, buy yourself some stems, pick off the petals and put them in a pot with enough distilled water to cover the petals.
 Boil for 20-30 minutes and remove the petals from the water.
 Store rosewater in fridge for cooling toner!

 Full of alpha hydroxy acids and enzymes like papain that break down dead skin cells, fresh papaya is perfect for a DIY facial peel.
 Mix with yoghurt and honey to create a yummy face mask.
 Leave on for 30 minutes and then wash off.

-Used for anything and everything skincare, coconut oil is naturally antibacterial and antifungal, an excellent moisturizer and smells delicious!
-Some do not recommend using coconut oil on the face, as it’s too heavy, but it is great for moisturizing the body.
+Used for anything and everything skincare, coconut oil is naturally antibacterial and anti-fungal, an excellent moisturiser and smells delicious!
+Some do not recommend using coconut oil on the face, as it’s too heavy, but it is great for moisturising the body.